JuliaData/DataFrames.jl/docs/src/man/reshaping_and_pivoting.md

 │ 6   │ SepalWidth │ 3.0      │ virginica     │
 ```

-If you prefer prefers to specify the id columns then use `Not` with `stack` like this:
+If you prefer to specify the id columns then use `Not` with `stack` like this:

 ```jldoctest reshape
 julia> d = stack(iris, Not(:Species));